Relationship support for parents who are separated or considering separation

 This is a practical and positive evidence-based course for parents who are preparing for, going through or have gone through a separation or divorce.
 The course will support parents in 'Parental Coping and Self Care', 'Parenting' and the 'Co-parental Relationship'.
 The programme highlights positive and practical steps parents can take to help their children cope and thrive as well as coping successfully themselves.

 This is a six week course with an additional one to one introductory and follow-up session.
 Each of the six weekly session will run for no more than two and a half hours.
-For more information please contact your local Family Hub (Find your nearest Family Hub) or speak to a professional you may already be working with eg school, GP, Health Visitor who can make a referral for you.
+For more information please contact your local Family Hub (Find out what's on at your nearest Family Hub) or speak to a professional you may already be working with eg school, GP, Health Visitor who can make a referral for you.

 This is not suitable for parents where there is domestic abuse.
 If there is historical domestic abuse, we would need to seek advice from Harbour (Durham's Specialist Domestic Abuse Service) to discuss the appropriateness of the Parenting When Separated course and ensure you get the support you need.
 If you are unsure then see our parental conflict or domestic abuse information.